-As stated in the WCL catalog no student may transfer from the full-time to the part-time division or vice versa without the permission of the Office of the Registrar.
+No student may transfer from the full-time to the part-time division or vice versa without the permission of the Office of the Registrar.

 First Year Part Time Student Divisional Shift Procedures

-1. Petition to Shift Divisions
+1. Petition to shift divisions

-Second Year Required Course Registration: Required courses (Criminal Procedure I, Civil Procedure I & II, Property I & II, and Legal Ethics, must be taken in the evening in the second year to keep the day sections of these courses at enrollment levels that do not lower the quality of the learning environment for first year full-time students.
+Second year required course registration: Required courses (Criminal Procedure I, Civil Procedure I & II, Property I & II, and Legal Ethics, must be taken in the evening in the second year to keep the day sections of these courses at enrollment levels that do not lower the quality of the learning environment for first year full-time students.
 Criminal Procedure I and Legal Ethics are usually offered in the summer sessions arid may be taken in the summer between the first and second years; see discussion paragraph C, infra.

-Summer Sessions, Legal Work Experience, and Financial Aid: Current federal financial aid regulations require registration for 6 hours to be eligible for federal student loans.
-Using these loans in 2 summer sessions alters the loan periods to the extent that more subsidized Stafford loans can be used during one's entire law school career.
 In addition, the first summer session can be used to take two of the 6 required second year courses, Criminal Procedure I and Legal Ethics and leave more space for upper level electives in the second year.
 Many students will combine an externship for credit and a course in the first summer session to gain legal work experience that will help them obtain part-time jobs and externships during their second and third years and full-time jobs in the summer between their second and third years.
 Taking at least 6 hours in the first summer session also allows the second summer to be used to take only 1 course while devoting as much time as possible to a full-time summer legal job.

-4. Eligibility for WCL Financial Aid (Need-Based Grants)
+4. Eligibility for WCL Financial Aid (need-based grants)